sourcegraph/about/content/blogposts/2022/new-search-ranking.md

 Sourcegraph’s new search ranking uses a rendition of the Google [PageRank](https://en.wikipedia.org/wiki/PageRank) algorithm on source code, powered by the code symbol graph from our sophisticated code intelligence platform (CIP).

 Code Search is now relentlessly focused on helping you find **relevant** answers.
-Consider this comparison from an early run, with pageranked results on bottom.
+Consider this comparison from an early run, with pageranked results on the bottom.

 **Without PageRank:** The #1 search result in this image is a match inside a source comment.
 Although this might be relevant in some contexts, it’s generally not so great to suggest as the top result.